wp-plugins/2-way-micropay-monetize-3-ways/readme.txt

 == Changelog ==

+= Version 1.0.2 =

+* Fixed issue with regular posts and links in searches, archives and category listings

 = Version 1.0.1 =

 * Changed a java script function name to fix potential name conflict with some plugins.